Kong/unirest-php/README.md

 ### File Uploads

-To upload files in a multipart form representation simply place an `@` symbol before the path:
+To upload files in a multipart form representation use the return value of `Unirest::file($path)` as the value of a parameter:

 ```php
 $response = Unirest::post("http://httpbin.org/post", array( "Accept" => "application/json" ),